mmbfreitas/challenge/README.md

 Run 'docker-compose -f docker-compose.test.yml up'

 Run 'docker-compose -f docker-compose.test.yml run --rm api npm t'  to run unit and functional tests

+if you want test in postman you could import the file Ambev-challenge.postman_collection.
+In this file there is a example of each call
 ```